Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 \subsubsection{Deterministic Lorenz 63: Dimension Reduction}

 We fit a two-dimensional SDE model of the form \eqref{eq:l63pcat} to data generated from the first two components of the three-dimensional ODE model \eqref{eq:l63pca}, \eqref{eq:gl63}.
-The four unknown functions ($\psi_1(\cdot)$, $\psi_2(\cdot)$, $\sigma_1(\cdot)$, $\sigma_2(\cdot)$) are parameterized by the mean of Gaussian process regression.
+The four unknown functions ($\psi_1(\cdot)$, $\psi_2(\cdot)$, $\sigma_1(\cdot)$, $\sigma_2(\cdot)$) are parameterized by the mean of GPR.
 Each GPR involves the mean values at five fixed nodes, a stationary observation error, and the stationary hyper-parameters $(\sigma_{\mathcal{GP}}, \ell)$.
 The precise form of the data in this case is a finite time average approximation of $\{\cG_m(a),\cG_{ac}(a)\}$.
 Specifically, the first four moments of the state vector $a$ are used in this case.
 In addition, nine equally spaced data points are used from a finite time average approximation of the autocorrelation function $\cG_{ac}(a)$ for both states $a_1$ and $a_2$, from an interval of $10$ time units, and we obtain $18$ data points in total from the autocorrelation function.
 Thus we are fitting $32$ parameters for the SDE by using a data vector $y$ of dimension $27$.
+The fixed GP nodes are five points uniformly distributed in $[-30,30]$.
+The initial ensemble of noisily observed values on those nodes are uniformly drawn from $[-20,20]$.
+The initial ensemble of GP observation error is uniformly drawn from $[0.1,10]$, and the initial ensemble of GP hyper-parameters $a$ and $\ell$ are uniformly drawn from $[0.1,10]$ and $[5,10]$.
+The trajectory initial condition is uniformly drawn from $[0,1)$ for each state variable.
+We use 30 EKI iterations.
 The true moment data and autocorrelation data are presented in Fig.~\ref{fig:G-deter-L63}, alongside the results obtained by using EKI to fit the SDE model to this data, showing a relatively good match to the data.
-When measured by the ability to reproduce the invariant measure, the results demonstrate a fairly strong match between the marginal invariant densities on $a_1$ and $a_2$ from the original three-dimensional ODE and from the fitted two-dimensional SDE (Fig.\ref{fig:Invariant-measure-deter-L63}).
+When measured by the ability to reproduce the invariant measure, the results demonstrate a strong match between the marginal invariant densities on $a_1$ and $a_2$ from the original three-dimensional ODE and from the fitted two-dimensional SDE (Fig.\ref{fig:Invariant-measure-deter-L63}).
 The fit to the autocorrelation functions of $a_1$ and $a_2$ is also quite good (Fig.~\ref{fig:autocorr-deter-L63}).
-Fig.~\ref{fig:time-series-deter-L63} compares the trajectories of the three-dimensional ODE \eqref{eq:l63pca}, \eqref{eq:gl63}, projected on $a_1$ and $a_2$, with those of the fitted SDE \eqref{eq:l63pcat}; the difference in smoothness of the solutions of ODEs and SDEs is apparent at that level, although it can be seen that the fitted SDE model shows a similar pattern of irregular switching between the two distinct components of the attractor in the true system.
+It should be noted that Fig.~\ref{fig:G-deter-L63} presents the autocorrelation at discretized time shifts where we have training data, and Fig.~\ref{fig:autocorr-deter-L63} presents the autocorrelation which also extends beyond the time shifts used in training.
+Figure~\ref{fig:time-series-deter-L63} compares the trajectories of the three-dimensional ODE \eqref{eq:l63pca}, \eqref{eq:gl63}, projected on $a_1$ and $a_2$, with those of the fitted SDE \eqref{eq:l63pcat}; the difference in smoothness of the solutions of ODEs and SDEs is apparent at that level, although it can be seen that the fitted SDE model shows a similar pattern of irregular switching between the two distinct components of the attractor in the true system.